Leslie Harkema

 Books

 Spanish Modernism and the Poetics of Youth: From Miguel de Unamuno to La Joven Literatura.
-Toronto Iberic Series.
-Toronto: University of Toronto Press, 2017.
+University of Toronto Press, 2017.